foldedwave/gitbook_test/test.md

 performed on transactions, which have been authorised but not yet settled, and it is not reversible.
-Depending on the Acquirer it may not reverse the authorisation and release any reserved funds on the Cardholder’s account.
+Depending on the Acquirer it may not reverse the authorisation and release any reserved funds on the Cardholder's account.
 In such cases, authorisation will be left to expire as normal releasing the reserved funds.
 This may take up to 30 days from the date of authorisation.